Don Isidro: Wartime operations

-At Brisbane Don Isidro was provided defense in the form of a detachment from the 453d Ordnance (Aviation) Bombardment Company of fifteen men under Second Lieutenant Joseph F. Kane, winner of the command by a coin toss.
+At Brisbane Don Isidro was provided defence in the form of a detachment from the 453d Ordnance (Aviation) Bombardment Company of fifteen men under Second Lieutenant Joseph F. Kane, winner of the command by a coin toss.
 That unit had been embarked aboard the naval transport USS Republic (AP-33) in the Pensacola convoy.
 The soldiers armed the ship with five .50-caliber heavy machine guns on improvised mounts.

 Captain Cisneros, even as Coast Farmer was readying to leave Brisbane on the same mission, took the ship south around Australia to Fremantle on the west coast for engine repairs, fuel and water before setting out for Batavia for instructions on the run to Corregidor.
 Science fiction author L. Ron Hubbard, then Lieutenant in the US Navy, was disciplined for his role in routing the Don Isidro around the south of Australia, "three thousand miles out of her way".
 Arriving there on 9 February 1942 the entire plan was unraveling as Japanese forces took Tengah airfield and made an additional landing on the island of Singapore as well as beginning movements toward Sumatra.
 Meeting U.S. Navy representatives 10 February, as the situation in Singapore worsened and Japanese were conquering Borneo and the Celebes, the plan was changed, with Don Isidro joining a British escorted convoy later that day in passage through Sunda Strait to the Indian Ocean.
 There the ship separated from the convoy on the 13th and attempted a run south of Java, through the Timor Sea then through the Torres Straits and finally through the Dampier Strait east of New Guinea for the run through the Bismarck Sea and Pacific to the Philippines.

 As the ship was making that attempt the Japanese began landing on Sumatra 14 February, Singapore surrendered on the 15th, evacuation of forces from Sumatra to Java was completed, Bali was taken and Java was isolated on the 17th.
 Of note for Don Isidro's fate, the Allied convoy headed to Timor escorted by the is recalled to Darwin on the 18th.

 The run for the Torres Strait was going without incident until an unknown destroyer and freighter were spotted on the 17th headed in the opposite direction and then on 18 February Don Isidro was attacked twice by a Japanese bomber, though without damage.
 That attack was decisive in the captain's decision to turn toward the friendly port of Darwin.
-On the morning of the 19th seven Japanese fighters strafed the ship while she was about 25 miles north of Bathurst Island.
+On the morning of the 19th seven Japanese fighters strafed the ship while she was about 25 mi miles north of Bathurst Island, one of the Tiwi Islands.
 This attack holed the ship, destroyed all lifeboats and rafts and wounded a number of crew and the army defense detachment.
 In the early afternoon, at about 1:30 (1330) the ship was again attacked by a single bomber and again escaped bomb damage.